 Whether for business or pleasure, the comfort and hassle-free experience of travel in the expert hands of our highly trained pilots is the only way to fly.
 When you charter an aircraft with AIR UNLIMITED you are purchasing use of the entire airplane for a fully customizable experience, including beverages and catering requests.
 You will be picked up at your preferred airport and whisked away to a destination airport of your choice.
 Your flight will commence at your desired times, day, and locations for your ultimate convenience.
-When you charter our luxurious Citation Mustang, there are 4 - 5 passenger seats available.
-Alternatively, you may choose to charter our exceptional Cessna 421, with 6 - 7 seats available, or our King Air 200, with 8-9 seats available.
+When you charter our luxurious King Air 200, there are 8 - 9 passenger seats available.
 You may fill some or all of these seats with your personal guests, however passenger number is ultimately determined by total passenger weight, plus luggage weight.

 How does this differ from by-the-seat service?

-Our Scheduled Service originates exclusively from the designated airports shown on our booking engine, using our Cessna 421.
+Our Scheduled Service originates exclusively from the designated airports shown on our booking engine.
 These flights are round trip to/from the following airports: Orlando/Sanford, Marsh Harbour and Treasure Cay.
-These flights are sold by-the-seat, on a first come basis, and cost under $600 round trip.
+These flights are sold by-the-seat on a first come basis.
 You conveniently purchase only the number of seats needed.

 How does pricing work?